MehdiMahmoodi/Python_ENV_Create/README.md

     conda env list

-    You can also use conda info --envs.
+    You can also use:

+    conda info --envs.

 ## Specifying a location for an environment